NDIS participants in full award wage employment

 Does the proportion of NDIS participants aged 15–64 in the labour force who are in open employment vary between states and territories?

 The data in the graph and the table below show the proportion of NDIS participants aged 15–64 in the labour force who are in open employment at full award wage, grouped by Australian states and territories.
-In 2023–24 Q2, in the Australian Capital Territory, 37% of NDIS participants in the labour force were in open employment at full award wage, compared with 19% in both Tasmania and the Northern Territory.
+In 2025–26 Q2, 38% of NDIS participants in the labour force in the Australian Capital Territory and 19% in the Northern Territory were in open employment at full award wage.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview